Skip to main content

 OsgoodePD

-We sat down together to discuss their thoughts, experiences, and perceptions of both the LLM and the greater labour and employment law field.
+We sat down with him to discuss his thoughts, experiences, and perceptions of both the LLM and the greater labour and employment law landscape.

 As a practitioner, I appreciate that many prospective students are wondering how the program will help to advance their careers.
 When I get phone calls from lawyers or non-lawyers who are thinking of applying, they often ask me for my insight into how this program can help them move forward.
 We then have a conversation about how the program can enhance their professional practice, support their teaching and research, and allow them to position themselves as leading experts in the field.